Three ways to keep winning with customers

 "Customer engagement is not a direct journey, which means it's not about the funnel any more.
 Brands used to think that they could railroad people along the track, but it's changed.
 The customer is like a leaf blowing in the wind.
 You need to respond to them intelligently, and in real time, and you need to think more humanly.
 You also need to understand that value is co-created and meet customers halfway – meet them in the moment.
 But engagement is the relationship you develop over time, it's not something you can bolt on.
 Remember that even with customer journey-mapping, while it's usually well-intentioned, it often only provides a static point of view.
 It's not enough on its own.
 You need to journey map all the time."

 Looking to learn more on this topic?
-Take a look at our Customer Experience course, which builds an understanding of the customer journey on the way to purchase and after.Back to all
+Take a look at our Introduction to Customer Experience course, which builds an understanding of the customer journey on the way to purchase and after.Back to all